Print

 9. Cool for 15- 30 minutes.

-10. Whisk the filling until it is smooth and pour into the pie shell.
+10. Whisk the filling until smooth, then pour it into the pie shell.

-11. Finish cooling in the refrigerator, then top the pie with whipped cream or whipped topping or top with meringue while the pie is still hot and bake to brown.
+11. Finish cooling in the refrigerator, then top the pie with whipped cream or whipped topping, or with meringue while the pie is still hot, and bake until browned.

 Notes

-• Use any kind of prepared pie crust like a graham cracker or meringue crust.
+• Use any prepared pie crust, such as a graham cracker or meringue crust.

 • Increase sugar to 1/2 cup for a sweeter taste.